ailrk/markdowndb.macro/README.md

 ##### Views of markdown db
 There are three views of markdowns: `default`, `tag`, and `time`.
 In `default` view each markdown is indexed by id; in tag and time mode an array of markdowns are indexed by their corresponding tags or date.

+##### AllDB interface
+If you have multiple folders to host, you might want a single unified interface to access everyting.
+To achieve that you can use `AllDB`.
+The constructor takes a list of `MarkdownDB`, and provide a single `MarkdownDB` interface on top of all of them (regardless of what mode are them created with).

 ##### Demo
 Assume you have this directory hierachy:
 ```